dymx101/DYMRollingBanner/README.md

 ## Contributing to this project

-If you have feature requests or bug reports, feel free to help out by sending pull requests.
+If you have feature requests or bug reports, feel free to help out by sending pull requests, or [contact me](dymx101@hotmail.com).

 ## Credits